Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 .. code-block:: shell

-	cctk CRISPRtree -a <Array_IDs.txt> -o <output plot> -r <num replicates> --branch-support
+	cctk crisprtree -a <Array_IDs.txt> -o <output plot> -r <num replicates> --branch-support

 Adding branch support to the tree shown in the :ref:`tree-plot` section with 100 replicates produces the below image.
-Branch support is indicated at each internal node (except the root) using a coloured circle. ``cctk CRISPRtree`` uses the colour map `cividis <https://doi.org/10.1371/journal.pone.0199239>`_ for which a colour key is added to the bottom of the image.
+Branch support is indicated at each internal node (except the root) using a coloured circle. ``cctk crisprtree`` uses the colour map `cividis <https://doi.org/10.1371/journal.pone.0199239>`_ for which a colour key is added to the bottom of the image.

 .. image:: images/treeplot_branch_support.png